coinbase/mesh-specifications/README.md

 ### Validating Your Implementation
 To validate your implementation, you'll need to run the [rosetta-cli](https://github.com/coinbase/rosetta-cli).
-The `rosetta-cli` has a command called `check` that can be used to ensure your implementation adheres to the specifications in this repository and that it accurately represents balance changes.
+The `rosetta-cli` has a collection of "check" commands that are used to ensure your implementation adheres to the Rosetta API. `check:data` ensures your implementation meets Data API requirements and `check:construction` ensures your implementation meets Construction API requirements.

 You can view an extensive list of checks this tool performs [here](https://github.com/coinbase/rosetta-cli#correctness-checks).
 If you'd like to add more checks for correctness, feel free to [create an issue](https://github.com/coinbase/rosetta-cli/issues) listing